- WordPress Tutorial 1: Installation & Setup

 The guide below is written for WordPress 2.9 and above, which is the current version of WordPress as of this writing (January 2010).

-Fantastico offers an extremely quick and easy method of installing WordPress.
-Simply log in to your cPanel interface and select Fantastico from the list of icons.
-Once you are in the Fantastico interface find WordPress in the list of applications and click on it.
-You will be asked for several pieces of information that are required to setup the software.
+Softaculous offers a quick and easy method of installing WordPress.
+Simply log in to your cPanel interface and select Softaculous from the list of icons.
+Once you are in the Softaculous interface, find WordPress in the list of applications and click on it.
+You will be asked for several pieces of information that are required to set up the software.
 If you need help answering these questions please continue reading the guide below as these same pieces of information are also required for a manual installation.

 Step 1: Where does the software go on the server?

-Before you do anything you need to figure out where WordPress is going to “live” on your server/domain.
-On a cPanel server most users will have their web site stored in a path similar to /home/user/public_html (where user is the user name of your domain on the server).
+Prior to moving forward, we need to determine where WordPress is going to “live” on your server/domain.
+On a cPanel server most users will have their website stored in a path similar to /home/user/public_html (where user is the username of your domain on the server).

 If you want WordPress to run the main section of your site (the index, what visitors see if they go to your domain name without specifying a certain page or URL) you will need to install the WordPress files in your public_html directory.